cloudfoundry-community/cf-subway/README.md

 git clone https://github.com/cloudfoundry-community/cf-subway
 cd cf-subway
-cf push subway-postgresql-docker --no-start broker_url=$(cf app subway-p-redis | grep urls | awk '{print $2}')
+cf push subway-postgresql-docker --no-start cf set-env subway-postgresql-docker SUBWAY_USERNAME secretusername cf set-env subway-postgresql-docker SUBWAY_PASSWORD secretpassword broker_url=$(cf app subway-p-redis | grep urls | awk '{print $2}')
 ```

+The credentials `secretusername` and `secretpassword` are used later when registering the broker (`cf create-service-broker`).
+By default they are `username` and `password` respectively; if you forget to explicit set them.

 Now set one environment variable for each backend Postgresql node.
 The variable must start with `BACKEND_BROKER`.